-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 62,450 adults (15,220 men and 47,230 women) in the United States will be diagnosed with thyroid cancer.
+This year, an estimated 64,300 adults (14,950 men and 49,350 women) in the United States will be diagnosed with thyroid cancer.
 Thyroid cancer is the fifth most common cancer in women.
 The incidence rates of thyroid cancer in both women and men have been increasing in recent years.
-In fact, it is the most rapidly increasing cancer diagnosis in the United States, and researchers are working to figure out why.
-It is estimated that 1,950 deaths (870 men and 1,080 women) from this disease will occur this year.
+In fact, it is the most rapidly increasing cancer diagnosis in the United States.
+Researchers believe that part of the reason for the increase is that new, highly sensitive diagnostic tests are leading to increased detection.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2015.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.

-The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Medical Illustrations.
+It offers drawings of body parts often affected by this disease.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.